What are the treatments for appendix cancer?

 Cytoreductive surgery.
 This specialized surgery is typically recommended for patients with later-stage appendix cancer which may have spread to the abdominal lining.
 During this procedure, specially trained surgeons will remove all of the visible cancer, and then perform a “washing” of the abdominal cavity with chemotherapy that has been heated to increase its effectiveness.
 Surgeons at the Markey Cancer Center are part of a team that perform a high volume of these complex cases every year (>50).

-Chemotherapy is the use of drugs to destroy cancer cells as they divide and grow.
+The use of drugs to destroy cancer cells as they divide and grow.
 When appendix cancer has spread into the lymph nodes or other organs, your medical oncologist may recommend chemotherapy.
-Systemic chemotherapy refers to drugs that enter the bloodstream to kill cancer cells thru-out the body.
-These drugs are administered or given by mouth (orally) or thru an IV (intravenous).
+Systemic chemotherapy refers to drugs that enter the bloodstream to kill cancer cells throughout the body.
+These drugs are administered or given by mouth (orally) or through an IV (intravenously).
 Depending on your specific circumstance, chemotherapy may be given before or after surgery.

-Hyperthermic intraperitoneal chemotherapy (HIPEC) is a one-time administration of chemotherapy directly into the abdominal cavity and is most often combined with cytoreductive surgery described above.
-This specialized cutting edge procedure allows your team to deliver a higher dose of chemotherapy directly onto the tissue and directly target microscopic cancer cells which are not visible on scans or to the human eyes.
+A one-time administration of chemotherapy directly into the abdominal cavity, this treatment is most often combined with cytoreductive surgery.
+This specialized cutting-edge procedure allows your team to deliver a higher dose of chemotherapy directly onto the tissue and directly target microscopic cancer cells that are not visible on scans or to the eyes.
+Markey Cancer Center is a high-volume center for Hyperthermic Intraperitoneal Chemotherapy (HIPEC) and has several experienced surgical oncologists trained in the procedure.